cameronstroup/coding-quiz/README.md

 ## Timer

-Once the game is started (after you push the start button) you have 40 seconds to complete the quiz.
-If you answer a question wrong, you get penalized and 10 seconds are subtracted from your timer.
+You start with 60 seconds and will have a chance to answer four questions.
+It is best to move to the next question if you do not know the answer because you will be deducted points for missed answers
 ## Quiz

-The actual quiz questions are wrapped in a <div> element and each choice or response is a button.
-The quiz is only available while the timer is counting down.
+Once you hit the start button there is no going back!

  ## End Game Screen

 You reach this screen by either running out of time or clicking submit after you finish the last question.
-It shows the player their score and lets them log in their name and score.
-The highscore shows past highscores.

 ## Highscores

-I could not get back information from the local storage.
-I was able to save
+This was a fun project and I leared a lot!
+Unfortunately I was not able to finish the save highscore page due to time constraints